YijunBao/TUnCaT_paper_reproduction/README.md

 ## Generating SNR videos (Python)
 In addition to unmix the traces from raw videos, we also unmixed the traces for SNR videos.
 We used the code in the folder `SNR convertion` to convert all the raw videos to SNR videos.
-Required packages: numpy, scipy, h5py, numba, pyfftw, cpuinfo, opencv.
+Required packages: (existing) numpy, scipy, h5py, numba, (additional) pyfftw, cpuinfo, opencv.
 Follow `bat_SNR.bat` to run the code.
 The template used in temporal filtering are stored in the folder `template`.

 # Manually label GT transients (MATLAB)